Sigmmma/c20/src/content/h1/files/readme.md

     for: Watson background
   - to: Miris
     for: Profile and savegame reversing, LAA patch
+  - to: Sparky
+    for: Control binding ranges
   - to: Conscars
     for: Additional blam.sav reversing
 ---

+This page documents the function and format of some of Halo's installation and profile files, excluding [maps][map].

 # haloce.exe
 This is the main game executable containing the bulk of the game's code.